This article was originally published in 2012. We have a more current version available, also now reflecting our boating fuel costs:

 Yeah, a $2.50 or more increase would cause us to contemplate changing our pace or budgeting differently, but still isn’t likely to take us off the road.
 And at that level of fuel increase, we’re all feeling it in transportation costs in our food, delivery and commuting costs too.
 But anything less than that is easy enough for us to offset by driving a few less miles, writing another app to sell, eating in a little more and/or going out to the movies less.

 Want to play around with these calculations for your situation?
-I set this up as a public Google Docs Fuel Fluctuation Calculator, and you’re welcome to use it.
-I recommend clicking ‘Make a Copy’ under the File menu and saving your own copy (as others may be using it as you are), or download it to your favorite spreadsheet program.
+I set this up as a public Google Docs Fuel Fluctuation Calculator, and you’re welcome make a copy.

 Yeah, it sucks to pay more for something and I don’t mean to make light of it – I know it’s more painful for those on fixed incomes.
 But overall, we’ve seen so many fuel price fluctuations (both up and down) since we hit the road 6 years ago – that they really don’t surprise us.